thesofproject/sof-docs/developer_guides/testbench/prepare_new_component.rst

 .. _prepare-new-component:

-Prepare a new component for Testbench
+Prepare a New Component for Testbench
 #####################################

-Since the introduction of UUID system for SOF processing components there is no more need for kernel topology parsing to add new component.
-However at time of writing this there's a limitation in testbench that it does not parse UUIDs from component libraries.
+Since the introduction of the UUID system for SOF processing components, we no longer need kernel topology parsing to add new components.
+However, at the time of this writing, the testbench is limited in that it does not parse UUIDs from component libraries.

-Here's a diff shown for needed edits to testbench for new component called "newcomp".
+The following diff shows edits that are needed in order to testbench a new component called "newcomp".
 Remember to copy the UUID bytes from the actual component code.
-And please include it to your component pull request as a commit to keep testbench up-to-date.
+Include it in your component pull request as a commit to keep the testbench updated.

 .. code-block:: diff